TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/CheatSheets/Git.rst

 .. important::
-   Pushing to a branch other than master only makes sense if the bug only exists on that branch and does not exist on master.
-Backporting of a fix to a branch is done by the core team member who merges the original fix to the master branch.
+   Pushing to a branch other than main only makes sense if the bug only exists on that branch and does not exist on main.
+Backporting of a fix to a branch is done by the core team member who merges the original fix to the main branch.

-Long story short: In most cases, **push to master**.
+Long story short: In most cases, **push to main**.
 The rest is being taken care of by core team members!

 Push 10.4 branch::